fivequarters/fusebit.io/src/_blog/_posts/unified-apis.md

   ]
 ---

 There are many choices involved in selecting the right integration strategy for your application.
 One of them is deciding whether to directly integrate with target systems like Slack, Discord, or Microsoft Teams, or whether to use an intermediary.

 Integration intermediaries (brokers) often offer _unified APIs_ - a single API and data model to communicate with a class of systems.
-Using a unified API enables you to quickly add integrations to many of the platforms your customers are using.
+Using a unified API enables you to quickly add integrations to many of the platforms your customers rely on.
 However, this often happens at the cost of flexibility which may prevent you from implementing the specific integration logic your customers need.

 In this post, I talk about a win-win strategy that allows you to reap the benefits of using a unified API without the loss of fidelity with the individual target APIs you need.

 ## How do Unified APIs Work?